mamba-org/micromamba-docker/FAQ.md

 To free up some of the disk space allocated to Docker, execute `docker system prune --all`.
 Then attempt the `docker build ...` command again.

+## Why am I getting the error `critical libmamba Subprocess call failed.
+Aborting.`?

+`docker` had a change in how ulimit values are set within containers starting in `docker` v22.10.
+By passing `docker build` or `docker run` the flag `--ulimit nofile=65536:65536` you can increase the `nofile` limit within the container.